CosmosOS/Cosmos/docs/articles/user/filesystem.md

 $ qemu-img create disk.img 64M
 $ cosmos run --disk disk.img            # attached as an AHCI disk (default)
 $ cosmos run --disk disk.img,nvme       # or as an NVMe namespace
+$ cosmos run --disk disk.img,usb        # or as a USB stick on an xHCI controller
 ```

 `--disk` is repeatable if you want several drives.